 Tip #3: Lint will get on clothes when you dry your clothes in the dryer, clothes rub together and it creates lint.
-You can get rid of the lint by "shaving" it off with a disposible razor, yes it will take a while but it is well worth it if you don't like lint on your towels or other items.
-Or you can go to your fabric store and get an electric one that looks like a mans electric razor, but this one will have a recepticle to collect the lint and it cost a lil bit more.
+You can get rid of the lint by "shaving" it off with a disposable razor, yes it will take a while but it is well worth it if you don't like lint on your towels or other items.
+For just over $10 you can get this fabric defuzzer thing that shaves the fuzz right off of fabric!

 Tip #4: A possible cause of lint on the towels is overcrowding items in washer.